WJWang/express-boilerplate/README.md

 # express-boilerplate
-boilerplate for exprss api service with usually libs setting
+boilerplate for express api service with common libs setting